How to Enable Efficiency Mode in Windows 11

 If you choose to turn it on, a confirmation window will appear.
 Click Turn on Efficiency mode to confirm your choice.

-Note: This process may require admin privileges depending on your user account settings.
+Note: You’ll need administrator privileges for this, depending on your user account settings.

 Technical Deep Dive: EcoQoS and CPU Throttling